veridibloc/er1p-community/packages/race-indexer-db/README.md

 ## Environment Configuration

+It's recommended to use a separate `.env` file for database configuration.
-The database client requires the following environment variables:
+The client requires `url` and optional `authToken` (for Turso Cloud databases)

+Here some possible environment variables:

 - `DATABASE_URL`: Database connection string
   - Local file: `file:local.db`